JojorioCh/HandWashDetectorSystem/README.md

 # HandWashDetectorSystem
-Hand wash Detection System with RaspberryPi Zero using IR Sensor, Detect People whom wash their Hands with Duration & DateTime then Transmit the Data into into Real-Time Database using [Firebase](https://console.firebase.google.com/u/0/project/database-of-hwd-durations/database/database-of-hwd-durations-default-rtdb/data), then sent to the GUI Application instantly
+Hand wash Detection System with RaspberryPi Zero using IR Sensor

 ## Table of Contents